When you buy through links on our site, we may earn an affiliate commission.

 2. Drive Over Garden Hose Protector

-A garden hose protector is made of industrial-grade rubber and PVC, which is durable and sturdy, and some are heavy duty and can withstand vehicles with a capacity of 18000LBS.
+A drive over hose protector is made of industrial-grade rubber and PVC, which is durable and sturdy, and some are heavy duty and can withstand vehicles with a capacity of 18000LBS.
 This protector acts as a barrier when the car drives over the hose.

 3. Use A Metal, Plastic, Wood Ramp